agama-project/agama-project.github.io/docs/user/unattended/profile/scripts.md

 # Running scripts

-Agama allows execute scripts at the following points of the installation process:
+Agama allows to execute scripts at the following points of the installation process:

 - Previous to any installation work (pre-installation scripts).
 - After the system is installed (post-installation scripts).